Terminating a Special Needs Trust

 Individuals establish special needs trusts (SNTs) to protect assets intended to supplement means-tested government benefits for a sole beneficiary, and to preserve the individual’s eligibility for such programs.
 SNTs exist in the form of first party, first party pooled, third party, and third party pooled trusts.
 First party and first party pooled trusts hold assets belonging to the beneficiary.
 Third party SNTs hold the assets of anyone but the beneficiary.
 Pooled trusts are administered by a nonprofit that combines multiple sub-accounts for investment and management efficiency, while standalone trusts are handled by a selected trustee.
 It’s critical to understand the funding of an SNT when contemplating termination.

-Once established, SNTs are irrevocable and may terminate either with the death of the primary beneficiary or in the event of specific circumstances.
+Once established, SNTs may terminate either with the death of the primary beneficiary or in the event of specific circumstances.
 For example, an SNT may terminate during the lifetime of the beneficiary when one or more of the following conditions exist:

 - a change in law or eligibility for benefits;

 - improvements in ability to engage in sustainable gainful activity so that beneficiary no longer meets disability criteria;

 - SNT no longer holds funds sufficient to justify the costs of administration.

 Each SNT must contain well drafted terms detailing the complicated process of dissolution.

 SNT Termination Upon Death